JSBmanD/docs/pages/apps/v2event.md

 If you want to track an event that isn't a predefined event, simply do the following:

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Custom Event Names"
+  "title": "Custom Event Names",
-    The name `custom event` is reserved by Branch.
-Please ensure you give your custom event an actual name.
+  "body": "The name `custom event` is reserved by Branch.
+Please ensure you give your custom event an actual name."
+}
+[/block]

     We strongly recommend using custom event names that contain no more than 40 characters, contain only letters, numbers, hyphens, spaces and underscores, and do not start with a hyphen.
 Facebook will not accept events that violate these rules, and if you enable the Facebook integration, Branch may sanitize your event names to pass validation.